-- 4.1 CPP Investments establishes a Reference Portfolio for each of the Investment Portfolios.
-Each Reference Portfolio notionally consists of a diversified portfolio of publicly traded securities that could be readily implemented using a low-cost passive investment strategy.
+- 4.1 CPP Investments establishes a Reference Portfolio for each of the Investment Portfolios, notionally consisting of a diversified portfolio of publicly traded securities that could be readily implemented using a low-cost passive investment strategy.
 For each Investment Portfolio separately, the equity/debt weights of its Reference Portfolio are set to target a long-term risk level that (i) is deemed appropriate in seeking to maximize long-term returns, (ii) is not considered undue, and (iii) has regard to the factors affecting the funding of the bCPP or the aCPP, as applicable.
 These three considerations reflect the objects for CPP Investments set out in the CPPIB Act.
-The assessment of "undue" risk, including potential losses, liquidity requirements and ongoing sustainability of the CPP, is proposed by Management and agreed annually by the Board's approval of the Risk Policy. - 4.2 A distinct Reference Portfolio is established for each Investment Portfolio primarily because of the difference in the funding of bCPP and aCPP, and their resultant different longer-term sensitivities to investment returns. - 4.3 The market risk of each Investment Portfolio, expressed in equity/debt risk equivalence terms, is maintained within a Board-approved range around its Reference Portfolio.
-Each Reference Portfolio, and each of the more broadly diversified and actively managed Investment Portfolios, is expected to earn capital market returns over the long term that will help sustain bCPP and aCPP at their respective current legislated contribution rates under the current assumptions of the Chief Actuary, while also mitigating to some extent, plan adjustment risk i.e., the risk of adverse contribution or benefit adjustments to bCPP and aCPP as estimated by CPP Investments. - 4.4 The Reference Portfolios stated in Exhibit 1 below are approved by the Board for fiscal years 2022 through 2024.
+The limits for market risk, including potential losses as well as liquidity and leverage risks are proposed by Management and agreed annually by the Board's approval of the Risk Policy. - 4.2 A distinct Reference Portfolio is established for each Investment Portfolio primarily because of their different longer-term sensitivities to investment returns, arising from the difference in the funding of bCPP and aCPP. - 4.3 The market risk of each Investment Portfolio, expressed in equity/debt risk equivalence terms, is maintained within a Board-approved limit/range around its Reference Portfolio.
+Each Reference Portfolio, and each of the more broadly diversified and actively managed Investment Portfolios, is expected to earn capital market returns over the long term that will help sustain bCPP and aCPP at their respective current legislated contribution rates under the current assumptions of the Chief Actuary, while also reducing expected plan adjustment risk i.e., the risk of adverse contribution or benefit adjustments to bCPP and aCPP arising from adverse investment experience. - 4.4 The Reference Portfolios stated in Exhibit 1 below are approved by the Board for fiscal years 2025 through 2027.